dainank/fontys-blockchain/web-app/README.md

 # Other

-See dist for binary files, or go to the releases page.
+See dist for binary files.